✓ Updated April 2026

 What is the cheapest month to visit Pattaya, Thailand?

-The cheapest months to visit Pattaya, Thailand are typically Aug and Sep during the off-season.
+The cheapest months to visit Pattaya, Thailand are typically Sep during the off-season.
 You can save 30-40% on hotels and flights compared to peak summer months.
 While weather may not be ideal, you'll enjoy fewer crowds and significant savings.

 How many days do you need in Pattaya, Thailand?